Watercolor Painting of a Woman's Face with a Galaxy Inside.

 • When using the bathroom: Do this at least 3 times a day.
 Pay attention to how it feels when wiping.
 Is it dry, sticky, creamy, or slippery?

-• Manual check: Gently observe cervical fluid by collecting it with clean fingers.
+• Manual check: Gently observe cervical fluid by collecting it with clean fingers at bottom of your vaginal opening.

 Sample chart.